TobiasTheDanish/sed/README.md

 # sed (simple editor)

-sed is a simple text editor made as a side project, inspired by tsoding's [ded](https://github.com/tsoding/ded).
+sed is a simple text editor made as a side project, inspired by tsoding's [ded](https://github.com/tsoding/ded), though not as dramatic.

 ### Quick start